 Here comes the truth – even the most beautiful person can be photographed in the ugliest way and vice versa, not so attractive person can be photographed and look like a movie star! ⠀

 It is all about the skill of the photographer and the quality of light used during your photo session.
 We “hold your hand” during the entire photo session and all you need is to relax and trust us.
 We will coach you and guide you every step of the way.

 Myth #3 – I have a headshot already.

 This is great news!
 So you are ahead of many people.
 Now tell us about that profile photo of yours – how old is it?
-Did you change your look (hairstyle, lost weight, got new glasses, grew beard)? ⠀
+Did you change your look (hairstyle, lost weight, got new glasses, grew a beard)? ⠀

 Myth #4 – I have no time for a new profile photo.

 In a crazy kaleidoscope of duties, to-do lists, responsibilities and arrangements, find time for yourself and for your personal brand.
 Yes, your personal brand even if you are not a business owner!
-Each and every one of us are on the market and need to approach our online presence like branding.
+Each and every one of us is on the market and need to approach our online presence like branding.

-We value your time and our sessions are 30 min with couple of outfit changes.
+We value your time and our sessions are 30 min with a couple of outfit changes.
 Then you enjoy a cup of delicious tea or coffee while we edit the photos.
 In 10 minutes we take a look together and choose the best photos.
 Around 60 minutes in the studio and by the end of the day you have your photos ready to be uploaded to your website or social media profile.